What Does Solar Cost?

 What's my Cost?

 There is no debating, solar saves customers thousands of dollars on their electric bill after paying for itself.
-So your cost depends on your choice of purchase.
-All systems qualify for the 30% Federal Tax Credit (ITC) before the end of 2019.
-In 2020, the ITC is reduced to 26%.
+So your cost depends on your choice of purchase and type of install.
+Most taxpayers and businesses qualify for the 26% tax credit which will be lowered in 2023.

 A typical home return on investment is 4-7 years, and a business is 3-5 years.
 The solar energy panels come with a 25 year warranty, making the system very reliable and durable.